-Once prepared, the specimen can be parked in its entomological box, with the similar ones, but it still lacks of the last element: the identification label.
-Such label is written by the entomologist who identifies the specimen, recognizing it on the basis of its diagnostic characters and assigning it to a known species.
-Therefore, the last pinned label reports these data: Genus species Author, identifier (i.e. Chrysis ignita L., C.Darwin det., 1980).
-When a specimen brings more determination cards it means that the specimen has been examined and revised by many specialists, each one leaving his own taxonomic opinion.
-Generally, the last temporal diagnosis is the most reliable, reported on the lowest card.
+Once prepared, the specimen can be parked in an entomological box, with the similar ones, but one last component it still lacking: the identification label.
+Such label is written by its identifier, the entomologist who recognizes it on the basis of its diagnostic characters and assigns it to a known species.
+Therefore, the last pinned label should report the following info: Genus species Author, sex, identifier and year, i.e. Chrysis ignita L., ♀, C.Darwin det., 1980).
+When more determination cards are present on the same spacimen it means that the specimen has been examined and revised by many specialists, each one leaving his own taxonomic opinion.
+Generally, the last temporal diagnosis is the most reliable, reported on the lowest label.

 The